mariovyord/questions-and-answers-rest-api/README.md

 - `DELETE /api/auth/logout` - Log out user with Refresh Token.
 Deletes Refresh Token in DB and ends session.
 Returns `status 204` if succesfull.
 If error occurs, returns `status 400`.

 ### **Get new tokens**
 - `POST /api/auth/token` - Send Refresh Token in body and get new Access Token.
 Returns new pair of tokens.
-If error occurs, returns `status 401` or `403`.
+If error occurs, returns `status 401` or `403`. **Authorized request!**

 ## **User data service**

 ### **GET**
 - `GET /api/users/:_id` - Returns data for user with matching ID.
 Only owners can retreive the full user data, others get it limited to publicly available information.
-If error occurs, returns `status 400`.
+If error occurs, returns `status 400`. **Authorized request!**

 ### **PATCH**
 - `PATCH /api/users/:_id` - For now limited to changing imageUrl property.
 For owners only.
-If error occurs, returns `status 401`.
+If error occurs, returns `status 401`. **Authorized request!**

 ## **Data service**
 Basic structure: `'/api/collections/:collection/:_id'`